webgme/tutorials/_session4_visualizer/README.md

 Once the iframe has loaded and since the `program.js` is defined in the `<header>`, we have access to the `FSM.Simulator`.
 Since it's an iframe we can access it using the `contentWindow` of the html element.

-At his stage we have access to everything we need and the details of creating an input field with action buttons and hooking them up with the `_simulator` can be seen in the code.
+At this stage we have access to everything we need and the details of creating an input field with action buttons and hooking them up with the `_simulator` can be seen in the code.
 It also displays how we can use d3 to transition neatly between states.